lino-framework/cg/docs/dp.rst

     Maintenance

-        Minor changes in the software which are required by technological evolutions.
+        Changes in the software that are required by technological evolution.